spiral-nights/ai-group-chat/memory-bank/activeContext.md

 - Using Phoenix Channels for real-time communication.
 - Integrating with a third-party LLM API for AI functionality.
 - Designing for PWA capabilities from the outset.
+- Using `phx.gen.auth` for the core authentication system.

 ## Important Patterns and Preferences